 - Rodents and other pests

-Low slope ability– Metal roofing is less strict when it comes to minimum slope requirements, but is still dependent on what type of profile is used.
+Low slope options – Metal roofing is less strict regarding minimum slope requirements, but still depends on what type of profile is used.
 For example, snap-lock systems should only be installed on roof pitches of 3/12 and above, unless otherwise approved by the manufacturer.
 On the other hand, mechanically seamed double-lock metal roof systems are suitable for low-slope applications:

 - 2-inch double lock profile: Often can be installed down to a .5/12 pitch with in-seam sealant (based on geography).